thinkpad20/f-C-/README.md

 Now that I mention it, the idea that all internal variables of an algebraic datatype might be pointers means that we might be able to simplify our structures by using an internal array of `void *`s rather than a tagged union.

-Let's try this approach to build a data type which can represent a circle or a rectangle:
+Let's try this approach to build a datatype which can represent a circle or a rectangle:

 ```
-data Shape {
+datatype Shape {
     Circle(int x, int y, double radius)
     Rectangle(int x, int y, int length, int width)
 }